Notorious Indian gangster Vikas Dubey killed after arrest at temple | DW | 10.07.2020

 Controversial arrest and possible encounter?

-Some politicians alleged that Dubey surrendered to the police in Madhya Pradesh to avoid being killed.
-The Uttar Pradesh police didn't classify Dubey's death as an encounter.
+Some politicians alleged that Dubey surrendered to the police in Madhya Pradesh to avoid being killed in an encounter with the police.
+The Uttar Pradesh police didn't classify Dubey's death as a extrajudicial killing.

+Encounter killing is a term used in India to describe alleged extrajudicial killings by the police or the armed forces, supposedly in self-defence, when they encounter suspected gangsters or terrorists.

 Dubey's arrest had also raised a furor on social media as several journalists tweeted out possible locations of the gangster.
 One journalist even claimed that Dubey had reached Nepal.